-(2) Calculated by subtracting the debt service payments on the Dedicated Tax Fund Bonds from the MTTF Receipts described in Part 3 of the ADS under the caption "DEDICATED TAX FUND BONDS."
+(4) Calculated by subtracting the debt service payments on the Dedicated Tax Fund Bonds from the MTTF Receipts described in Part 3 of the ADS under the caption "PART 3.
+PUBLIC DEBT SECURITIES - DEDICATED TAX FUND BONDS."

-(3) Payroll Mobility Tax Receipts include PMT Revenue Offset of \$309 million annually in 2014 through 2016, and \$244.3 million in both 2017 and 2018.
+(5) Payroll Mobility Tax Receipts include PMT Revenue Offset of \$309 million annually in 2015 through 2016, and \$244.3 million annually in 2017 through 2019.
+Beginning with the February Financial Plan 2021-2024, Payroll Mobility Offset Funds are broken out from Payroll Mobility Tax Receipts in Table 3a.

-(4) Represents investment income on capital program funds held for the benefit of the Transit and Commuter Systems on an accrual basis.
+(6) Represents investment income on capital program funds held for the benefit of the Transit and Commuter Systems on an accrual basis.

-(5) Sum of (a) Revenues from MTA Bridges and Tunnels Surplus, (b) Revenues from Governmental Sources (including State and Local General Operating Subsidies and Special Tax-Supported Operating Subsidies), (c) Station Maintenance and Service Reimbursements, (d) City Subsidy for MTA Bus and (e) Revenues from Investment of Capital Program Funds.
+(7) Sum of (a) Revenues from MTA Bridges and Tunnels Surplus, (b) Revenues from Governmental Sources (including State and Local General Operating Subsidies and Special Tax-Supported Operating Subsidies), (c) Station Maintenance and Service Reimbursements, (d) City Subsidy for MTA Bus, and (e) Revenues from Investment of Capital Program Funds.

-(6) Debt service was reduced by approximately \$54 million in each year of 2014 through 2018 to reflect Build America Bonds interest credit payments relating to certain outstanding bonds.
+(8) Debt service was reduced by approximately \$54 million in each year of 2015 through 2019 to reflect Build America Bonds interest credit payments relating to certain outstanding bonds.
 Such payments do not constitute Pledged Revenues under the Transportation Resolution.
+Debt service includes payments of interest on bond anticipation notes, including \$13 million in 2016, \$13.5 million in 2017, \$101.5 million in 2018, and \$188.6 million in 2019.